plaetzaw/plaetzaw/README.md

 I am a former full time swim coach.
 After over a decade of coaching at the collegiate, high school and club level - I decided I wanted to refocus my carrer into software engineering

 After going through a code bootcamp with [DigitalCrafts](https://www.digitalcrafts.com/).
-Afterward I did an engineering apprenticeship with [gitBabel](https://www.gitbabel.com/).
+I did an engineering apprenticeship with [gitBabel](https://www.gitbabel.com/).

 Currently a Software Enginner at [Intellihealth](https://www.intellihealth.co/).